TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/About.rst

 .. seealso::

-    * For explanations about the syntax of TypoScript itself, please refer to the
+    * For explanations about the syntax of TypoScript, please refer to the
-      :ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`
+      :ref:`TypoScript Syntax <typoscript-syntax>`
-      chapter in "TYPO3 Explained"
+      chapter.
     * For an introduction to TypoScript configuration, see :ref:`guide`

 .. _credits: